verivital/behaverify/REPRODUCIBILITY/2024_ANSR/README.md

 - **mode** -> Required, sort of.
 This should be **install**, **partial**, or **full**.
 - **/path/to/output** -> The output will be copied to /path/to/output.tar.
 This will not override existing files, so make sure there is no existing file.

-After each command, we provide an example command that assumes you placed the nuXmv binary in the top level of the reproducibility directory (the directory containing the Dockerfile). **THE EXAMPLES ASSUME YOU ARE IN THE DIRECTORY NAMED 2024\_FMAS\_SBT.**
+After each command, we provide an example command that assumes you placed the nuXmv binary in the top level of the reproducibility directory (the directory containing the Dockerfile). **THE EXAMPLES ASSUME YOU ARE IN THE DIRECTORY NAMED 2024\_ANSR**

-### Single Script: Minimal (estimated time: 3 minutes.
-6 minutes on Chromebook)
+### Single Script: Minimal

 Build Script:
 ```